-Congratulations!
-Being here means you have cleared the first step, which is being sure of wanting to teach online.
+Being here means you have cleared the first step, which is being sure of wanting to create an online course.

 Great efforts are always preceded by a strong will.
 Now, wear your teaching hat and get ready to kick off the exciting journey of creating an online course.